 In general, the report covers the entire Geberit Group and the 12 months of the 2015 reporting year.
 With regard to the net sales figures, it must be noted that these only contain 11 months of business figures from the former Sanitec.

 If only part of the company is meant as an example or due to the availability of data, this is clearly indicated.

 For the reporting limits in the consolidated financial statements, see Financial Report > Consolidated financial statements Geberit Group > Notes > Note 33.

 G4-18 Process for defining report content

-The GRI G4 guidelines serve as the basis for this report for the first time.
+The GRI G4 guidelines serve as the basis for this report for the second time.
 Geberit implements the report option “comprehensive” and adheres closely to the GRI guidelines regarding the determination of material aspects and boundaries.
-The starting point was a comprehensive Materiality analysis based on the sustainability topics described in the GRI aspects.
+The starting point is a comprehensive Materiality analysis based on the sustainability topics described in the GRI aspects.

 G4-19 Material aspects